 In Interpersonal Hypnotherapy, we acknowledge that no one symptom, energetic imbalance, or emotion exists as an isolated entity.
 In a universe of inter-connectivity, we must not separate a human being into discreet parts and assume that we can treat that part aside from the whole.

 4. Scope of Practice:

-With medical and mental health conditions we honor that Interpersonal Hypnotherapy is powerful, and the methods that are discussed ideally require that the hypnotherapist receives the prescription, referral, supervision, or direction from what the Florida Hypnosis Statutes calls a “licensed practitioner of the healing arts.”
-IAIH members will have full understanding of hypnosis laws that regulate them on the federal, state, county, and city levels.
+With medical and mental health conditions we honor that Interpersonal Hypnotherapy is powerful, and the methods that are discussed ideally require that the hypnotherapist receives the prescription, referral, supervision, or direction from a “licensed practitioner of the healing arts.”
+IAIH members will have a full understanding of the hypnosis laws that regulate them on federal, state, county, and city levels.
 It is each individual’s responsibility to understand the scope of their credentials and to engage their profession legally and ethically.
-IAIH works with its members to provide support, and works to improve legislation that positively impacts our profession and the lives of our clients.
+IAIH works with its members to provide support and works to improve legislation that positively impacts our profession and the lives of our clients.